braghimsistemas/suitup-php/docs/about/compatibility.md

   - `Suitup\Database\DbAdapter::beginTransaction()`
   - `Suitup\Database\DbAdapter::commit()`
   - `Suitup\Database\DbAdapter::rollBack()`

+## **deprecated** ~~MvcAbstractController::uploadFile method~~

+This method no longer exists because it depends on `verot/class.upload.php` class, so you can implements your own upload function by copying [from here](https://github.com/braghimsistemas/suitup-php/blob/v1/src/Mvc/MvcAbstractController.php#L454) or create your own by yourself.

 ## Layout Messages

 To capture the messages from layout in the previous version there was a variable available called `$layoutMessages`, but now its name is just `$messages`.